dannyperichlara/speedreadingjs/README.md

 # Installation

 SpeedReadingJS depends only on jQuery.
-Link, jQuery and the *speedtest.js* file and SpeedTestJS will be ready to use.
+Link *jQuery* and the *speedtest.js* file and SpeedTestJS will be ready to use.

 ```javascript
 <script src='js/jquery.js'></script>